• Voor 17 uur besteld, dezelfde dag verzonden!

 Why a cardboard bridge in the enclosure?

 An enclosure becomes more interesting when there are multiple routes, heights, and hiding places.
-A bridge helps with this in a simple way.
+A bridge helps with this without the need to immediately install a heavy structure.
 Your animal can choose whether to walk over the bridge, go under it, or use the bridge as a sheltered spot.
-This freedom of choice makes the layout less flat and gives your animal more opportunities to exhibit natural behavior.
+This freedom of choice makes the layout less flat and gives your animal more opportunities to actively use the enclosure.

 Because the bridge is made of cardboard, it is easy to use.
 You can place it on its own, press it partially into the bedding, or combine it with tunnels, houses, and natural materials.
 This way, you add more structure to the enclosure without complicated arrangements.